Contributing

 Workflow

-• Create a pull request to merge <your-branch-name> into next.
+.
 Maintainers will review your pull request and may make comments, ask questions, or request changes.
-When all feedback has been addressed the pull request will be approved, and after all checks have passed it will be merged by a maintainer.
+When all feedback has been addressed, the pull request will be approved, and after all checks have passed it will be merged by a maintainer.

 Development environment

-You'll need Python 3.12 and PDM package manager to run DipDup locally.
-To set up the development environment, run pdm venv create python3.12 && pdm sync && $(pdm venv activate).
-To see the list of development commands, run make help.
+You'll need Python 3.12 and the uv package manager to run DipDup locally.
+To set up the development environment, run:

-To run integration tests you need to set NODE_API_KEY (Alchemy) and ETHERSCAN_API_KEY environment variables.
+To run integration tests you need to set the following environment variables:

 Maintainer Guide